 A report summarizing the scope of the evaluation, personnel making the evaluation, the date(s) of the evaluation, major observations relating to the implementation of the stormwater pollution prevention plan, and actions taken shall be made and retained as part of the stormwater pollution prevention plan for at least 3 years after the date of the evaluation.
 The report shall identify any incidents of noncompliance.
-Where a report does not identify any incidents of noncompliance, the report shall contain a certification that the facility is in compliance with the stormwater pollution prevention plan and this permit.
+Where a report does not identify any incidents of noncompliance where a report does not identify any incidents of noncompliance with the stormwater pollution prevention plan and this permit.
 The report shall be signed in accordance with subpart 7.7 (Signatory Requirements) of this permit.